Associate of Applied Science

 To provide talented and motivated young artists with the knowledge and skills to help shape their future and fulfill their passions and abilities.
 The foundation program provides solid experience in two and three dimensional design, drawing, art history, photography, digital art, graphic design, digital imaging and animation.
 The Careers in Art course helps students to understand and identify the many paths open to them in a range of fields

 Upon successful completion of this program, students will be able to:

-- Demonstrate creative and technical abilities in graphic design, website design, and related skills such as drawing, photography, animation and typography
+- Apply creative and technical abilities in graphic design, website design, interactive media, and related skills such as drawing, photography, animation and typography

 - Use critical thinking to produce effective visual media through theory and form